|Õppetöö asukoht||Eesti, Tallinn|

 • copy of the data page of your passport or ID-card

 • Portfolio – The portfolio as PDF, some previously animated films or clips can be added as separate files or as an online working link (password included if necessary).
 The applicant should choose up to 5 best films/ clips and mention the choice in the PDF.

-• Project of your Master’s thesis or vision in the form of essay
+• Essay of your Master’s thesis project or vision

 Estonian Academy of Arts